JC-78/ml_service/README.md

 # ml_service
-My ML web service.
-Refresher practice
+Hosting ML service via Django.
+This repository is for practice or refresher.